Tougher Than Leather (film)

 Tougher Than Leather is an American film released in 1988 and distributed by New Line Cinema.
-The film was directed by Rick Rubin and stars the hip-hop group Run–D.M.C.
-They created the film to coincide with the release of their fourth studio album also titled Tougher Than Leather.
+The film was directed by Rick Rubin and stars the hip-hop superstars Run–D.M.C.
+They created the film to coincide with the release of their fourth studio album that was also titled Tougher Than Leather.

 Plot

 At the beginning of the film, D.M.C. is released from prison, at which time he returns to New York City with his band-mates, Run and Jam Master Jay.
-They are ready to schedule some gigs and kick-start their musical careers when things take a dark turn.
-Their friend Runny Ray, played by Raymond White, has been murdered by Vic Ferrante (Rick Rubin); this pulls the group into a seedy world of crime and violence.
-Vic and the police cover up the murder to look like Ray died from drugs.
-As the band members attempt to determine who is responsible for the murder, their own lives become endangered.
-They take matters into their own hands trying to find Ray's killer.
-However, the action is balanced with a series of musical performances by the stars and other late 1980s hip-hop stars including Slick Rick and Beastie Boys.
+They are ready to schedule some gigs and continue their musical careers when things take a dark turn.
+Their friend Runny Ray, played by Raymond White, has been murdered by Vic Ferrante (Rick Rubin).
+This pulls the group into a seedy world of crime and violence.

+Vic and the one of his henchmen cover up the murder to look like Ray was killed due to a drug deal gone wrong.
+As the band members attempt to determine who is really responsible for the murder, their own lives become endangered.
+They take matters into extremities all the while trying to find Ray's killer.
+The action is of a very well balanced style with a series of musical performances by Run-D.M.C. and also by other 1980s hip-hop and go-go superstars such as Beastie Boys, Slick Rick and Junk Yard Band.